 Definitely yes!
-Dark chocolate consists cocoa solids, hence higher levels of caffeine and theobromine.
-White chocolate has less caffeine content and doesn’t have cocoa solids or theobromine.
+Dark chocolate consists of cocoa solids, hence higher levels of caffeine and theobromine.
+White chocolate has a lower caffeine content and doesn’t have cocoa solids or theobromine.
 This makes the latter a better choice.

-You can opt for a few medications such as chocolate laxatives, which can enter the baby through breast milk, will not harm the baby.
-However, a doctor’s advice prior to the consumption is necessary.
+You can opt for a few medications such as chocolate laxatives which can enter the baby through breast milk and not harm the baby.
+However, a doctor’s advice prior to consumption is necessary.

-2. Is It Safe to Drink Hot Chocolate while Breastfeeding?
+2. Is It Safe to Drink Hot Chocolate When Breastfeeding?